haygcao/yourcallyourruletranslation/README.md

 * **Submitting Pull Requests:** Share your custom plugins or improvements to the app.
 * **Commenting on Issues:** Report bugs, suggest new features, or share links to publicly available blocking lists.
 * **Sharing Blacklists:** Contribute your curated lists of spam numbers to help others.

+## Notification Customization

-* **Enhancing Notifications:** The app utilizes the `flutter_local_notifications` package for local notifications, but only with basic configuration.
+The app utilizes the `flutter_local_notifications` package for local notifications, but only with basic configuration.
 If you have any creative ideas for enhancing notification functionality, feel free to contribute by modifying the `notification.dart` file: [https://github.com/haygcao/yourcallyourruletranslation/blob/main/notification.dart](https://github.com/haygcao/yourcallyourruletranslation/blob/main/notification.dart)

 ## Examples

 For inspiration, check out these example workflows for creating custom subscription plugins: